floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

-where pre-baking everything is simply not possible, especially outside the game engine world, and even in gaming it doesn't quite work - whenever you see stuttering when something new appears on screen in modern games built on top of state-of-the-art engines calling into modern 3D APIs -that's the basic design philosophy of Vulkan and D3D12 crashing and burning after colliding with reality.
+where pre-baking everything is simply not possible, especially outside the game engine world, and even in gaming it doesn't quite work - whenever you see stuttering when something new appears on screen in modern games built on top of state-of-the-art engines calling into modern 3D APIs - that's most likely the core design philosophy of Vulkan and D3D12 crashing and burning after colliding with reality.
 Thankfully - but unfortunately very slowly - this is changing.
-Most of Vulkan's progress in the last decade was about rolling the API back to a more dynamic programming model.
-But sometimes this is going too far.
-OpenGL's flat 'state soup' was equally bad, not necessarily for performance reason but because of robustness.
+Most of Vulkan's progress in the last decade was about rolling the core API back to a more 'dynamic' programming model.
-In OpenGL it is very simple to mess up the internal state machine by accidentially leaking incorrect state from the last draw call or even the last frame.

-IMHO the ideal middle ground is small-ish immutable state objects like in D3D11 or Metal.
-Immutability in small doses is actually a very good thing!

-...anyway, back to Vulkan descriptors...
+Ok, back to Vulkan's resource binding lingo:

-A Vulkan **descriptor-set-layout** is the *shape* of a descriptor-set, think of it as the descriptor-sets type which needs to be known upfront before any concrete descriptor-sets can exist.
-It basically says 'there will be a sampled texture at binding 0, a buffer at binding 1 and a sampler at binding 2', but not the concrete texture, buffer or sampler objects (those are recorded into a concrete descriptor-set).
+A Vulkan **descriptor-set-layout** is the *shape* of a descriptor-set.
+It basically says 'there will be a sampled texture at binding 0, a buffer at binding 1 and a sampler at binding 2', but not the concrete texture, buffer or sampler objects.

 And finally a Vulkan **pipeline-layout** groups all descriptor-set-layouts required by a the shaders of a Vulkan pipeline-state-object.